-If there still do exist such points, by induction they must be contained within $I_t$.
-Let $L_1$ and $L_2$ be the (at most) two active intervals covering $l(I_t)$ such that $l(L_1)<l(L_2)$ (if both of them exist.)
-Similarly, let $R_1$ and $R_2$ be the (at most) two active intervals covering $r(I_t)$ such that $l(R_1)<l(R_2)$ (if both of them exist.)
-We note that the $L_i$ and $R_j$ cannot be the same, as such an interval would cover $I_t$.
-Also, no other active intervals can intersect $I_t$, as they would necessarily be contained in $I_t$.
-Without loss of generality we can assume that both $L_1$ and $L_2$ exist.
-If $R_1$ and $R_2$ also both exist, deactivate $L_1$, $L_2, I_t, R_1$ and $R_2$ and activate a new interval $N=L_1\cup I_t\cup R_2$ (and add a corresponding vertex to the graph).
-In the graph, connect $L_1, I_t$ and $R_2$ to $N$ with edges labelled ``same''.
-Connect $L_2$ and $R_1$ to $N$ with edges labelled ``different''.
-Otherwise, if at most one active edge contains $r(I_t)$ we deactive $L_1$ and $L_2$ and connect these to the new interval $N=L_1\cup I_t$ (again with edges labelled ``same'' and ``different'', respectively), also we deactive $I_t$ and connect it to $N$ with an edge labelled ``same''.
-Figure \ref{figglue} is an illustration of this case when the active interval $N$ is assigned color blue and deactivated intervals are shown with dashed lines.
+If there exist such points, they must be contained within $I_t$ (as before adding $I_t$ by the first property there were no such points).
+Using the first property, let $L_1$ and $L_2$ be the (at most) two active intervals covering $l(I_t)$ such that $l(L_1)<l(L_2)$ (if both of them exist).
+Similarly, let $R_1$ and $R_2$ be the (at most) two active intervals covering $r(I_t)$ such that $l(R_1)<l(R_2)$ (if both of them exist).
+No $L_i$ and $R_j$ can coincide, as such an interval would cover $I_t$.
+No other active interval can intersect $I_t$, as it would necessarily be completely contained in $I_t$, but all such intervals are already deactivated.
+Depending on how many of these four intervals exists, we proceed slightly differently.